 New York State’s Bee Diversity

 The Danforth lab recently finished a 10-year study on bee diversity in New York State apple orchards.
 Contrary to the belief that honey bees are essential to pollinating crops, they discovered wild bees vastly outperform honey bees on a per-bee basis.
-Danforth’s collaborator Mia Park, PhD’14 Entomology (now at the University of North Dakota) found that wild bees deposit four times more pollen grains per visit than honey bees do.
+Danforth’s collaborator Mia Park, PhD ’14 Entomology, found that wild bees deposit four times more pollen grains per visit than honey bees do.

 “Honey bees are terrible pollinators,” Danforth says.
 By videotaping the bees, the researchers discovered that most honey bees visiting a blossom suck up nectar at the base of the anthers, the pods that hold the pollen in a flower’s stamen, rather than actively collecting pollen as wild bees do.
 As a result, honey bees don’t pick up much pollen, and they don’t come in contact with the stigma, the female part of the flower, to pollinate it.

 “We did a lot of outreach to apple growers as a result of this project,” Danforth says.
 “Our message was, ‘You probably don’t need to rent honey bees unless you have a very large orchard.
 You can probably rely on the native bees for much of your apple pollination needs.
 Conserve your natural habitat around the orchard where the wild bees live because it’s going to benefit your bottom line.’”